GabrielFernandez14/fernandez-cop3330-assignment4part2/readme.md

 incomplete items, which are represented by the To-Do table.

 ### Using the File Menu
-**SAVING (and therefore loading) IS NOT POSSIBLE**

-In the file menu, the user can choose to save the contents of the list they have created as an executable .jar file in their computer using the File Explorer.
+In the file menu, the user can choose to save the contents of the list they have created as a .txt file in their computer using a File Chooser.
 #### Save
 Upon pressing this button, the file explorer on the user's computer will be opened, allowing the user to choose where they want to save their To-Do list.
-The list will be an executable .jar file, which the user can then access any time and open as they wish.
+The list will be saved as a neatly formatted .txt, with headers differentiating between To-Do items and Completed items of the list.
+These .txt files are now accessible to the user in wherever they decided to save it on to their computer.
 #### Open
-This button simply opens the file explorer, allowing the user to go to the directory where they saved the file, and open it via selecting the file and pressing open.
+This button also opens the file explorer, giving the user the option to find where they stored the previous .txt file of the list they had saved.
+The user can then navigate to the .txt of the list they want to open.
+Upon pressing the open button in the file explorer, the contents of the To-Do and Completed tables will be updated to reflect that of which is inside of the .txt file.